Pedason82/lovelace-brokkoli-card/README.md

   - fertility
   - health

-# Welche Balken in voller Breite angezeigt werden (optional)
+# Which bars should be displayed in full width (optional)
 full_width_bars:
   - health

-# Welche Elemente direkt auf der Karte angezeigt werden (optional, in dieser Reihenfolge)
+# Which elements should be displayed directly on the card (optional, in this order)
-# Standardwerte, wenn nicht definiert: header, attributes, options
+# Default values if not defined: header, attributes, options
 show_elements:
   - header
   - attributes